mromundset/Scandinavian_Flavor_Networks_Overview/README.md

 ## Author and Attribution

-Developed by **[Your Name]** as part of a research project on computational gastronomy.
+Developed by **[The Flavor Networks Team]** as part of a research project on computational gastronomy.
-For questions or collaboration, reach out via [LinkedIn](https://linkedin.com/in/your-profile).
+For questions or collaboration, reach out via [LinkedIn](https://linkedin.com/in/mromundset).

 This repository is shared under a **CC BY-NC 4.0** license — you may share and adapt the methodology for non-commercial use with attribution.